noahalexander/eqtl.gxe.2026/README.md

 byxrm.salt.monocle.aucell.R: same as the above but with data for the BYxRM cros during the salt perturbation.

-pca.segs.R: to conduct pca and generate plots of PC1 and PC2 coordinates with ESR activity values.
+pca.segs.esractivity.R: to conduct pca and generate plots of PC1 and PC2 coordinates with ESR activity values.

 seurat.processing.segregants.R: initial read in and clustering/state assignment of each cross:timepoint combination.